alan-turing-institute/open-research-community-management/README.md

 Led by Dr. Malvika Sharan, TPS Senior Researcher for Open Research, TPS hosts a team of Community Managers funded by different projects at the Institute.
 All Community Managers are brought together as the [Open Research Community Building](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems/community-management-and-open-research) team.
-A part (~10%) of their role also involves engaging with and contributing to [_The Turing Way_](https://the-turing-way.netlify.app/welcome) -- an Open Source, Open Collaboration and Community-driven guide to data science, co-led by Kirstie (who is also the founder of the project) and Malvika.
+A part (~10%) of their role also involves engaging with and contributing to [*The Turing Way*](https://the-turing-way.netlify.app/welcome) -- an Open Source, Open Collaboration and Community-driven guide to data science, co-led by Kirstie (who is also the founder of the project) and Malvika.

-Members from within the Turing programmes working in similar positions, as well as members from projects collaborating with TPS/The Turing Way outside the Turing, referred to as "collaborators in community roles" in this document, are also invited to join this team.
+Members from within the Turing programmes working in similar positions, as well as members from projects collaborating with TPS/*The Turing Way* outside the Turing, referred to as "collaborators in community roles" in this document, are also invited to join this team.
 Please get in touch with Malvika by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).

 ## Open Research Community Building Team